dell/terraform-provider-redfish/docs/resources/dell_idrac_attributes.md

   for_each = var.rack1

   redfish_server {
     user          = each.value.user
     password      = each.value.password
     endpoint      = each.value.endpoint
-    ssl_insecure = each.value.ssl_insecure
+    validate_cert = each.value.validate_cert
   }

   // iDRAC attributes to be modified